d-led/influxdb-cpp-rest/README.md

 ## Status

+Build and test ok on Win10/Ubuntu64/OSX.

-It's worked on my scarce free time.
-Feel free to contribute, as the progress is rather sporadic.
+Feel free to contribute, as the progress is rather sporadic due to lack of spare time.

 ## Synchronous insertion